rjaros/kvision/README.md

 programming language like JavaScript.
 In KVision everything is just written in Kotlin, and your code can be reused not by creating any templates, but by using well known OOP design patterns - composition and inheritance.

-This design is quite similar to many non-web UI programming libraries including Swing (Java), JavaFX, QT (C++) and WinForms (C#).
+This design is quite similar to many non-web UI programming libraries including Swing (Java), JavaFX, QT (C++), WinForms (C#) and Flutter.

 KVision contains innovative connectivity interface for [Ktor](https://ktor.io/), [Jooby](https://jooby.org) and [Spring Boot](https://spring.io/projects/spring-boot) frameworks on the server side, which allows to build full-stack, multiplatform applications with shared common code.

-**KVision is a new project in a development phase.
+**KVision is being actively developed.
 Please create an issue for any bugs or feature requests.**

 ## Features